awkk111/SD-webui-lowvram-Directml-AMDGPU/README.md

-run the code using lappy, now need to download other stuff.
+run the code using lappy, need to download other stuff.